Nine Perfect Strangers (TV series): Release

 Hulu released a first-look trailer for the show during the 93rd Academy Awards airing on ABC on April 25, 2021.
-The miniseries premiered on Hulu on August 18, 2021, with the first three episodes released at once, and a new episode released weekly thereafter.
+The series premiered on Hulu on August 18, 2021, with the first three episodes released at once, and a new episode released weekly thereafter.
 The finale was released on September 22, 2021.
 Outside of the United States and China, the series was released on Prime Video.
-It was broadcast free-to-air in Australia on SBS TV in October/November 2022.
+It was broadcast free-to-air in Australia on SBS TV in October/November 2022 and in Greece on ERT in February 2024.

+The second season was released on May 21, 2025, with two new episodes, followed by a new episode on a weekly basis.